-Will is a partner in Fenwick’s tax group focused on tax-efficient structuring of business transactions and corporate tax planning initiatives, particularly in the cross-border area.
-He supports U.S. inbound and outbound clients in solving critical tax issues, ranging from Foreign 500 companies to venture-backed and other closely held companies.
+Will focuses on tax-efficient structuring of business transactions and corporate tax planning initiatives, particularly in the cross-border area.
+He supports U.S. inbound and outbound clients in solving critical tax issues, ranging from Fortune 500 companies to venture-backed and other closely held companies.
 He brings both significant tax planning and tax controversy experience to bear in developing and implementing defensible solutions to client problems.

 During his 14 years of tax practice, Will has led the tax structuring and execution of numerous high-stakes corporate transactions, ranging from representing publicly traded corporations on mergers, acquisitions, divestitures and joint ventures, planning for legal entity rationalizations and other internal restructurings, helping U.S. multinationals optimize their foreign tax credit or subpart F positions, and advising companies and founders of non-U.S. companies on CFC and PFIC issues.
 Prior to entering private practice, Will clerked for the Honorable Carlos T. Bea, on the Ninth Circuit Court of Appeals.